LaurentLesle/terraform-provider-restful/docs/index.md

 page_title: "restful Provider"
 subcategory: ""
 description: |-
   The restful provider provides resource and data source to interact with a platform that exposes a restful API.
+Compatible with both Terraform and OpenTofu.
 ---

 # restful Provider

 The restful provider provides resource and data source to interact with a platform that exposes a restful API.

+**Compatibility:** This provider is fully compatible with both Terraform and OpenTofu.

 ## Example Usage